International Carduelan Society

 European Goldfinch with overgrown bill, both the upper and lower mandibles are

 evenly overgrown and had to be trimmed on regular basis.
 In most cases it is either the upper or the lower mandible that need trimming.
 Birds in this condition cannot feed properly and often die from starvation.
 I found this bird in a bird-shop, it was in poor condition.
-This bird (male) recoverd well and now it looks like a normal Euro.
+This bird (male) recovered well and now it looks like a normal Euro.
 Goldfinch.

-(No it is not C.c parapanisi)
+(No, it is not C.c parapanisi)

 Egg binding

 The most common cause of egg binding is lack of calcium in the diet.
 When I walked into an aviary in which I kept a pair of Hooded Siskins, I saw the female sitting on the perch breathing heavily.
 The first thought was that it must have had some nasty infection from eating something bad, like paint, lead etc. I looked at the abdomen, it was swollen, I wasn't suspecting egg binding, so I refilled the water dish to which I added "Triple C".
 I gave the birds three drops directly into the beak and walked out.
-I returned in about an hour and the bird wasn't much better so I gave her another couple of drops of medicated water thinking 'this bird is a goner'.
+I returned in about an hour and the bird wasn't much better so I gave her another couple of drops of medicated water thinking 'this bird is a gonner'.
 The following morning I found the bird perfectly normal, flying from perch to perch, assuming 'whatever it was the medicine must have done the trick'.
 As I was walking out of the aviary I saw something white on the floor that looked like an egg, I picked it up and yes that was a soft shelled egg that I haven seen for quite some time in my aviaries.

 My treatment was; I refilled the water dish to which I added Calcivet, I also added few drops of Cod-liver oil to the seed mix as well as adding some egg shell and new chunk of Cuttlefish bone.